rchain/slow-cooking/README.md

 The token needs to have the 'repo' permission enabled.
 This is required for checking whether a pull request author is a collaborator.

+Use a separate GitHub account preferably, like https://github.com/rchain-service.